cableguy99/docs/docs/general/faq.md

 How Tao solves some consensus related security isues:

-1. Nothing-at-stake problem: This problem is commonly discussed in PoS-based blockchain consensus and just like 51% attacks in PoW.
+1. Nothing-at-stake problem: This problem is commonly discussed in PoS-based blockchain consensus just like 51% attacks in PoW.
 Tao solves it by using Random Generals and Randomization.
 	The details are shown in our technical paper.
 2. Long-range attacks: Attackers can try to recreate all blocks from a very far position to the current block.
 	Attackers can do that because PoS-based consensus does not require extraordinary hashing power to rewrite the whole blockchain.